 Your Vertigo: Get Help Today

-Vertigo can be debilitating and downright scary!¬† But when properly diagnosed, your vertigo can be effectively treated with these maneuvers and exercises. ¬†It is important that you are properly diagnosed first.¬†¬† It is best to see your doctor or physical therapist before proceeding with any of these exercises.¬† The physical therapists at BSR have specialized training in vestibular rehabilitation.¬† Give us a call if you would like some help.
+Vertigo is debilitating and downright scary!¬† But when properly diagnosed, your vertigo can be effectively treated with these exercises. ¬†It is important that you are properly diagnosed first.¬†¬† It is best to see your doctor or physical therapist before proceeding with any of these exercises.¬† The physical therapists at BSR have specialized training in vestibular rehabilitation.¬† Give us a call if you would like our help.